What is Selective Mutism:

-Selective Mutism is an anxiety disorder in which a child is not able to speak in certain settings (e.g., school, public venues) or to certain people (e.g., extended family, teachers, classmates, strangers).
-Children with selective mutism usually feel intense anxiety about speaking and might fear that others will judge them or reject them if they do speak.
+Selective Mutism is an anxiety disorder in which a child is not able to speak in certain settings, such as school or public venues, or to certain people (e.g., extended family, teachers, classmates, strangers).
+Children with Selective Mutism usually feel intense anxiety about speaking and might fear that others will judge them or reject them if they do speak.
 As such, they feel unable to speak in certain situations even though they can comfortably speak at other times, such as when they are at home with their parents and siblings.
 Parents might not realize their child has trouble speaking around others since talking is not a problem at home.
-About 1% of children suffer from selective mutism.
-Selective mutism usually begins before the age of 5.
+About 1% of children suffer from Selective Mutism.
+Selective Mutism usually begins before five years of age.